-You will generally be prescribed 1-2 tablets a day but this varies person to person.
+You will generally be prescribed 1-2 tablets a day but this varies from person to person.
 Dispersible aspirin tablets should be used with caution in elderly patients and treatment should be reviewed regularly.

-You can buy Dispersible Aspirin tablets online, or from your local pharmacy, to prevent further heart attacks and strokes in patients with a previous history of heart attacks, unstable angina, stroke or following a by-pass surgery.
+You can buy Dispersible Aspirin tablets online, or from your local pharmacy, to prevent further heart attacks and strokes in patients with a previous history of heart attacks, unstable angina, stroke or following by-pass surgery.

 At a low, continual dose aspirin tablets help to thin the blood making things like blood clots and heart attacks less likely.
-In higher doses Aspirin also works as a painkiller and is considered a non-steroidal anti-inflammatory.
+In higher doses, Aspirin also works as a painkiller and is considered a non-steroidal anti-inflammatory.

 When you buy Dispersible Aspirin tablets online, or from your local pharmacy, take 1-2 tablets a day with water.
 Disperse the tablets in a glass of water, make sure you drink the whole glass of water to receive the correct dose.
 You should always take this medication as your doctor has advised, continue taking dispersible aspirin tablets even if you feel better.